-- Always cross active landing areas at 90 degrees (better visibility; min crossing time) - Speed is not too fast for wing person, rope at least /2 wingspan - Launch queue tails toward East fence - Dismounting: Always shut down engine, If walking away, always disconnect glider - High-wind operation: Tie-down Gliders with nose into wind, rope tight, - Ensure canopy is down & latched, speed brakes open & tail dolly removed
+- Always cross active landing areas at 90 degrees (better visibility; min crossing time) Speed is not too fast for wingwalkers, rope at least 1/2 wingspan - Take to the Launch queue tails toward East fence - Dismounting: Always shut down engine, If walking away, always disconnect glider High-wind operation: Tie-down Gliders with nose into wind, rope tight - Ensure canopy is down & latched, speed brakes open & tail dolly removed for CG hook gliders

 IV.
-SAILPLANE PILOT-IN-COMMAND AND SOLO STUDENT RESPONSIBILITIES
+PILOT-IN-COMMAND AND SOLO STUDENT RESPONSIBILITIES

-- 1) Check Weather conditions, TFRs and NOTAMS, wind direction for operations - 2) Assure the airworthiness of the sailplane (check the status board), pre-flight the craft, weight and balance - 3) Assume responsibility for the sailplane. - 4) Assure that the sailplane, Pilot, and the passenger, are ready to fly. (plan ahead so you're - not rushed, and do not hold up operations.
-Pull up to the flight line when ready, and not before) 5) Confirm the presence of a wing runner and a tow plane monitor. - 6) Display standard signals (hookup, when ready to launch, thumbs up signal & rudder-waggle - 7) Check for traffic at release altitude and assure safe release, - 8) Move the sailplane after landing off the active runway as quickly as possible to permit safe takeoff and landing of other sailplanes. - 9) Stay with and secure the sailplane after landing and before the ship is tied down. - 10) Clean the sailplane- free of bugs and debris from the flight, only use plastic polish on canopies - 11) Report equipment problems to the Chief of Maintenance
+- 1) Check Weather conditions, TFRs and NOTAMS, wind direction for operations - 2) Assure the airworthiness of the sailplane (check the status board), pre-flight the craft, weight and balance - 3) Assume responsibility for the sailplane.
+Get proper cushions and weights (if needed). - 4) Assure that the sailplane, Pilot, and the passenger, are ready to fly. (plan ahead so you're not rushed, and do not hold up operations.
+Pull up to the flight line when ready, and not before) - 5) Confirm the presence of a wing runner and a tow plane monitor. - 6) Use standard SSA signals (for hookup, ready to launch, rudder-waggle) - 7) Check for traffic at release altitude and assure safe release. - 8) After landing, move the sailplane off the active runway as quickly as possible to permit safe takeoff and landing of other sailplanes / towplane. - 9) Stay with and secure the sailplane after landing and before the ship is tied down. - 1) Clean the sailplane- free of bugs and debris from the flight, only use plastic polish on canopies - 1) Report equipment problems to the Ops, log in maintenance notebook, and Chief of Maintenance